-Hon Chen Temple as known as Hue Nam temple or Hue Nam Shrine is a small temple where the Cham people (Champa Kingdom) worship the Po Nagar goddess.
+Hon Chen Temple is also known as Hue Nam temple or Hue Nam Shrine, a small temple where the Cham people (Champa Kingdom) worshiped the Po Nagar goddess.
 Po Nagar Goddess is the Earth mother who created the earth, people and taught people how to work, plant rice, etc. Lately, Vietnamese keep worshiping her under the name Thien Y A Na mother Goddess.

 As you know, in The complex of Hue monuments, Hon Chen Temple tied with the most anecdotes.
 The local people still told each other about the old name of this temple from an ancient myth.

-A long time ago, when Minh Mang emperor, the 2nd emperor of the Nguyen dynasty came to visit the temple, unfortunately, he dropped off his favorite “Jade Cup” in the Perfume River.
-Thought that he lost it, but right then, a huge turtle appear to return the cup of Jade to the emperor so he named for this temple as Hon Chen ” Returned Jade Cup“.
+A long time ago, when Minh Mang emperor, the 2nd emperor of the Nguyen dynasty came to visit the temple.
+Unfortunately, he dropped off his favorite “Jade Cup” in the Perfume River.
+Thought that he lost it, but right then, a huge turtle appeared to return the cup of Jade to the emperor so he named this temple as Hon Chen ” Returned Jade Cup“.

 But in some official documents of the Nguyen dynasty, it has the name ” Ngoc Tran Son Tu” means ” Ngoc Tran Temple”.
 Until the Dong Khanh Emperor, it has been changed to Hue Nam Temple means “The best fortune to the country“.
-Thus, so far, people familiarly call this is Hon Chen temple.
+Thus, so far, people familiarly call it the Hon Chen.